South African labour law: Meaning

-Failure or refusal to reinstate

-Section 186(2)(c) of the Labour Relations Act 1995 protects employees against a "failure or refusal of an employer to reinstate or re-employ a former employee in terms of any agreement."

-The wording is almost exactly the same as that in section 186(d), which deals with dismissal.
-Unlike section 186(2)(d), however, section 186(2)(c) does not deal with termination of employment; nor does it state that there must be an offer of re-employment to some employees and no offer in respect of others.
-Furthermore, section 186(2)(d) does not refer to an agreement; section 186(2)(c) does.

 Protected disclosures

 Any occupational detriment an employee may suffer due to the making of a protected disclosure is an unfair labour practice.

 "Occupational detriment" and "protected disclosure" are defined in the Protected Disclosures Act.

 "Occupational detriment" includes, inter alia, being subjected to disciplinary action; dismissed, suspended, demoted, harassed or intimidated; transferred against one's will, refused transfer or promotion, etc.

 Once it is established that the employee has suffered an "occupational detriment," it must be proved that the detriment was due to a protected disclosure.
 This means that there must be a protected disclosure, and that there must be causality between the disclosure and the detriment.

 As far as causality is concerned, the Labour Relations Act 1995 requires that the detriment must be "on account of" the protected disclosure.

 "Disclosure" is defined as "any disclosure of information regarding any conduct of an employer, or an employee of that employer, made by any employee who has reason to believe that the information concerned shows or tends to show one or more of the following: